tomhanika/conexp-clj/README.md

 Windows there is some experimental version of leiningen, please see the corresponding website for this.

+You now need to copy the files under stuff/libs/\*.jar into your local maven repository such that they can be found.

 Now switch in the source directory of conexp-clj and run

     $ lein deps

 This will download any missing jar files needed for conexp-clj to run.
 With this you can now run conexp-clj directly from source and hack in its internals!

 For a fast repl run

     $ lein repl